 Long Term – Pay outside of a single year cycle

 Equity is determined by deducting liabilities from assets.
 Now, the company can get a clear picture of the value of the business and determine their profit margin.
 If expenses exceed revenue, then the company has a low equity and vice versa.

 The balance sheets are the best way to keep track of financial records that help a business and creditors understand the financial position at any point of time.
 This helps to determine a company’s ability to repay any debts that it incurs.

 Absolutely!
 Anyone that has a financial stake in the company has a right to review the balance sheet.
 It is extremely common for banks and other lenders to request access to your business’s financial records to determine their risk for supporting a Cary business.

 C.E.
-Thorn, CPA, PLLC has had nearly 30 years of experience providing small business support for Cary business owners.
+Thorn, CPA, PLLC has had over 30 years of experience providing small business support for Cary business owners.
 Our team of accountants understand what it takes to help our clients achieve the financial success they are seeking.
 Give us a call to speak with an experienced small business accountant in Cary by calling 919-420-0092 or completing the online contact form today.